jfdelgad/ETH-Tempus/README.md

+# UPDATE:

+This projects has been updated and is now called Aion Scheduling System, which offers ether, token, and in general scheduling of arbitrary bytecode transactions.
+Aion is available on Ropsten and the MaiNet, run by [ETH-Pantheon](https://aion.ethpantheon.com/).
+See description and code here: https://github.com/ETH-Pantheon/Aion.
+All the code is available, and now I am working on an upgrade that allows anyone to become an executor of calls in Aion, making the system more decentralized.

 # ETH-Tempus.
 ETH-Tempus is a smart contract in the Ethereum network that allows other contracts to program calls to themselves at a particular time (block).